 The San Diego Center for Children Board of Trustees is committed to supporting the Vision, Mission and Strategic Goals of the Center.
 In this leading volunteer role, members bring their talent, expertise and passion, as they personally invest in the success and well-being of our entire San Diego community.

-Lisa Goodman is a Vice President in Wealth Management with Reilly Financial Advisors headquartered in San Diego.
-Lisa is responsible for managing wealth services for clients.
-She assists clients with identifying their financial goals and works with the firm’s investment committee and research team to build and manage client portfolios.
+Lisa Goodman is Regional Vice President with Mercer Advisors.
+Lisa has been in the financial services industry for over two decades assisting clients with identifying and achieving their financial goals.
 Lisa is passionate about educating and engaging people on the importance of financial and wealth management so they can feel secure about their financial future.

 Lisa received her MBA from United States International University and BA from University of California, San Diego.
 She serves on the Advisory Council of the Barrio Logan College Institute and is a Partner with San Diego Social Venture Partners.
 Lisa also is a Big Sister for Big Brothers Big Sisters.
 She is a California native who enjoys being active in her community and spending time with her family.